 The Competition is open to British Council students up to the age of 15 until September 1st 2021.
 Each entry must be submitted on behalf of the student by a parent/guardian over the age of 18 who, in submitting the entry, agrees to and accepts these Competition rules.

 Each entry must be accompanied by a completed and signed consent form which is available from the local British Council Teaching Centre.

 Entry to the Competition is free of charge.
 Please note that students are responsible for any costs incurred in creating and submitting the original picture (e.g. art materials, etc.).

 3. Competition dates

-The entry deadline for the initial round of the Competition wil be determined locally by each British Council Teaching Centre.
+The entry deadline for the initial round of the Competition will be determined locally by each British Council Teaching Centre.
 Please note that it the responsibility of the student, or the student’s parent/guardian, to check for the local deadlines.
-Entries for the global Competition will be submitted by the local British Council competition co-ordinator by midnight GMT on September 1st 2020.
+Entries for the global Competition must be received by the local British Council competition co-ordinator by midnight GMT on September 1st 2021.
 The British Council accepts no responsibility whatsoever for any technical failure or malfunction or any other problem with any system, server, provider or otherwise that may result in any entry being lost, delayed or not properly registered.

 4. How to enter